-Khachapuri, a cheese bread that takes many forms in its native Republic of Georgia, is primarily boat-shaped in Los Angeles.
-The savory delicacy is baked to order, and cheeses and toppings vary, but you’ll typically find fresh-cracked eggs, which cook in the oven, and a finishing spice shower.
-Khachapuri producers in L.A. are often Armenian or Syrian, but they draw on baking traditions established by the diaspora from people in the region.
-Learn about four of the best khachapuri in Los Angeles.
+Khachapuri is a cheese bread that takes many forms in its native Republic of Georgia and goes by names like ajarakan beyond Georgian borders.
+The savory delicacy is is frequently boat-shaped in Los Angeles, a style known as ajarski.
+Cheeses and toppings vary, but you’ll typically find fresh-cracked eggs, which cook in the oven, and a finishing spice shower.
+Khachapuri producers in L.A. are often Armenian or Syrian, but they draw on baking traditions established by the diaspora from people in the Caucasus and Levant.
+Learn about some of the best versions in Los Angeles.

 When I first started frequenting Mush Bakery in 2010, owner Serop Agadzhanyan’s menu was fairly mainstream.
 The counter space featured staple items like lahmajun, spinach, meat and cheese boerek, tahini bread and maneishe.
-Ajarakan is a football shaped pastry topped with gobs of salty cheese.
-They crack two eggs, which cook minimally in the oven before they dust this beast of a baked good with black pepper and spicy Aleppo pepper.
+Ajarski Khachapuri ($15) (previously called Ajarakan) is a football shaped pastry topped with salty cheese gobs.
+They crack two eggs, which cook minimally in the oven before they dust this baked beast with black pepper and spicy Aleppo pepper.